Lewington-pitsos/sae/README.md

 ## So Sparse Autoencoders are the solution?

-They might be in the right direction.
+They might be?
 This is what a sparse autoencoder looks like:

 ![](./notes/images/sae.png)

-Essentially you train it by having it observe the intermediate activations that flow through a LLM as the LLM processes different sequences.
-Eventually the autoencover starts to be able to pull out human-interpratable "features" which actvate only in response to certain words or phrases being processed by the host LLM, like "words relating to mechanical devices", or "landmarks" or even "the golden gate bridge".
+You train it by having it observe the intermediate activations that flow through a LLM as the LLM processes different sequences.
+Eventually the autoencover starts to be able to pull out human-interpratable "features" which actvate only in response to certain words or phrases being processed by the host LLM, features like "words relating to mechanical devices", or "landmarks" or "the golden gate bridge".
 It's highly fascinating.
 A really good high level explanation by the some of the pioneers is [here](https://www.anthropic.com/news/golden-gate-claude), technical details can be found [here](https://transformer-circuits.pub/2024/scaling-monosemanticity/index.html) and there are even some nice explainer youtube videos like [this](https://www.youtube.com/watch?v=Mhp8vpOksWw).

-Ok, so now we know roughly what a sparse autoencoder is, the really dumb and obvious idea is to just take those interpratable features, plonk them into any damn classifier you please (xgboost, logistic regression, `torch.nn.Linear`, whatever) and train that classifier to perform some classification task in the usual way.
+Ok, so now we know roughly what a sparse autoencoder is, the really dumb and obvious idea is to just take those interpratable features, plonk them into classifier (xgboost, logistic regression, `torch.nn.Linear`, whatever) and train that classifier to perform some classification task in the usual way.

 ![](./notes/images/sae-classifier.png)

-That's what I just spent the last week doing, you can see the full results on this Weights and Biases page <------------ but long story short: I used different techniques to turn GPT2 models of varios sizes into classifiers and tested them on 4 different binary classification benchmarks.
-The techniques which worked by far the best are the ones which use the sparse autoencoder embeddings.
+This is essentially what I did, you can see the full results on this Weights and Biases page <------------ but long story short: I used different techniques to turn GPT2 models into classifiers and tested them on the IMBD sentiment analyssi benchmark.
+The technique which worked by far the best was sparse autoencoder features (in particular, the features from the `gpt2-small-res-jb.blocks.8.hook_resid_pre` autoencoder [sae_lens](https://github.com/jbloomAus/SAELens))

-In particular, classification heads trained on the raw hidden states of the host LLM perform far worse than similar heads trained on the sparse autoencoder features.

 ## Ok, so what?